cabarbato/monocat/README.md

 ## Sources

 ### Images & Fonts
-While some of the images were drawn by myself, most iconography used is from [Meterial Design Icons](https://materialdesignicons.com/).
+While some of the images were drawn by myself, most iconography used is from [Material Design Icons](https://materialdesignicons.com/).
 All fonts were downloaded from [Google Fonts](https://fonts.google.com/)

 ### SFX & Music